forcedotcom/cli/releasenotes/README.md

 * [Salesforce CLI Setup Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm)

+## 2.39.6 (May 1, 2024) [stable-rc]

+* FIX: `project delete source` doesn't throw errors when confirming that you want to delete source that doesn't exist locally.
+(GitHub issue [#2836](https://github.com/forcedotcom/cli/issues/2836), plugin-deploy-retrieve PR [#986](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/986))

+* FIX: `project generate manifest --from-org` was throwing errors when the metadata API responds with metadata missing required properties.
+We've alerted the resonsible team, and in the meantime created some checks in the CLI to prevent the error (and warn you about what metadata can't be processed).
+(GitHub issue [2841](https://github.com/forcedotcom/cli/issues/2841), source-deploy-retrieve PR [#1296](https://github.com/forcedotcom/source-deploy-retrieve/pull/1296)).

-## 2.38.7 (April 24, 2024) [stable-rc]
+## 2.38.7 (April 24, 2024) [stable]

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 ------------

 * NEW: Salesforce CLI downloads, installations, and updates just got a whole lot faster, especially on Windows!
 Why?
-Because we've signficantly reduced the size of both the `npm` packages and the OS-specific installers.
+Because we've significantly reduced the size of both the `npm` packages and the OS-specific installers.
 The `npm` reduction is the champion: it's ~35% smaller.
 But the installers are ~10% slimmer too.
 Nice.

 * FIX: Salesforce CLI, when interacting with an org, now properly retries the command when it runs into a network error.
 (GitHub issues [#1350](https://github.com/forcedotcom/cli/issues/1350) and [#2557](https://github.com/forcedotcom/cli/issues/2557), jsforce PR [#1403](https://github.com/jsforce/jsforce/pull/1403))